jotavare/minitalk/README.md

 ## MANDATORY
 - [x] Produce server and client executables.
-- [x] Client must communicate a string passed as a parameter to the server (referenced by its process ID) and display it.
+- [x] The Client must communicate a string passed as a parameter to the server (referenced by its process ID) and display it.
 - [x] Use `SIGUSR1` and `SIGUSR2` signals only.

 ## BONUS